Dave-Smith/blog/content/posts/battlesnakes-claude.md

 title = 'Building a Battlesnake - How I Let Claude Do All the Hissing'
 +++

-This year was my second time building a Battlesnake.
+This year was my second time building a [Battlesnake](https://play.battlesnake.com).
 With the experience from a couple of years ago, I wanted to do something different.
 Last time I used the experience to learn a new language - Go (Go is great btw).
 I planned on using the same language and I definitely planned on using AI to help with writing the code this time around.
 Then the idea hit me.

 I didn't write any of the code.
 Huh?
 I used [Claude AI](https://claude.ai) to **generate all the code**.
 Well, kinda - I wrote the http server part to route a request to a function.
 If you were curious why I named my snake Claudia, well thats why.

->If you are curious what the code looks like see for yourself - https://github.com/Dave-Smith/Battlesnake-go-2025.
+>What the heck is a Battlesnake?
+You've played the snake game, right?
+Same thing, except your code decides the next move.
+Host your code as an API that accepts a POST request and respond with your next move.
+If you are curious what my code looks like, see for yourself - https://github.com/Dave-Smith/Battlesnake-go-2025.

 I'm not talking about using Copilot autocomplete.
 I gave Claude an example http request body, described the rules of the game and asked it to generate the necessary in Go to move a battlesnake.
 A quick ctrl-c, ctrl-v later and the generated code was hooked up to an http endpoint.
 I ran the code and it worked!